Empire-Strikes-Back/Flula/readme.txt

 no authors, authoring orgs, links

 - we say no to authors, authoring orgs, links - we are alive, our repos are our source code only

+no programmer names or emails in commit history

+- we say no to programmer names or emails in commit history - we speak for ourselves, our repos are our source code only